Andr1500/ELK_NGINX_Kafka_Grafana/README.md

-Create environment with terraform and configure ELK stack + Kafka + Nginx + Beats with ansible playbook.
+Create environment with terraform and configure ELK stack + Kafka + Nginx + Beats with Ansible playbook.

 Here are 3 options of running project: